Kathmandu Kings XI: Players

-In 2017, Sompal Kami was designated the marquee player of the team, while Sri Lankan international cricketer Mohamed Ferveez Maharoof was signed on as skipper for an undisclosed sum.
+In 2017, Sompal Kami was designated the marquee player of the team, while Sri Lankan international Mohamed Ferveez Maharoof was signed additionally.
 It also signed two other foreign players, Akshay Fernandez of Sri Lanka and Sagar Kumar of India.
 Other players in the team included Sagar Pun and Amit Shrestha.

 In the 2018 season, the team was captained by Sompal Kami.
 Its players included Siddhant Lohani, Raju Rijal, Bikram Bhusal, Rohan Mustafa, Kevin O'Brien, Jitendra Mukhiya and Pradeep Sahu.
-Sikandar Raza was also expected to sign on but had to withdraw at the last minute.
+Sikandar Raza was also expected to sign, but had to withdraw at the last minute.
 On 26 July 2021, they announced the signing of Shahid Afridi.

 Everest Premier League

 2017 season

-The team secured their first win of the season in their third game, played against Chitwan Tigers, having lost their first two matches to Lalitpur Patriots and Bhairahawa Gladiators.
+The team secured their first win of the season in third game, against Chitwan Tigers, having lost their first two matches to Lalitpur Patriots and Bhairahawa Gladiators.

 2018 season

 The team reached the playoffs with a match to spare in the league stage.
 It was defeated by Lalitpur Patriots in the first qualifier by one wicket.